-Teaching: This fall (2013) I'm teaching CpSc 940, a graduate course in advanced algorithms.
+Teaching: This spring (2014) I'm teaching CpSc 8400, a graduate course in algorithm design.
 I also organize a weekly graduate algorithms seminar, which meets every Friday 3:30-4:30 [further information and list of talks], as well as a seminar on programming and problem solving for students interested in participating in the ACM programming contest.

 Advising: If you have taken one of my courses and done well, please feel to contact me about research opportunities.

 Computing Contests: I'm the director of the USA Computing Olympiad, a program that contributes to computer science education at the high-school level via algorithmic programming competitions and on-line training materials.

 LectureScribe: In order to develop more effective multimedia content for my courses and an upcoming book, I've written a program called LectureScribe several years back (available here) that provides an easy means of producing animated "whiteboard lectures".
 LectureScribe records pen input (say, on a Tablet PC) along with audio and produces highly-compressed Macromedia Flash videos as output.

 My wife, Delphine, is an associate professor in the Clemson Bioengineering department.